givemepower8/Phaser3Practices/docs/COC.md

 - Each level 12 generates 4200/h, 100.8K/day
 - Each level 13 generates 4900/h.
 117.6K/day

-Dark elixir
+Dark elixir collector

 - TH8 can have 2 of each and maximum level 3.
 - Each level 3 generates 45/h, 1080/day
 - TH9 can have level 4,5,6
-- TH10 can level 7 and 3 of each of max level 7
+- TH10 can have 3 of them with max level 7
 - Each level 7 generates 120/h, 2880/day

 ### Wall